DOI-USGS/ISIS3/isis/templates/README.md

     For more details about the LICENSE terms and the AUTHORS, you will find files of those names at the top level of this repository.

-Also include this as a separate comment underneath the above, to make it easier to find-and-replace if we ever need to:

     SPDX-License-Identifier: CC0-1.0

-Configuration files and minor READMEs like this one don't really need it, as the blanket LICENSE file covers those to the extent needed.
-PR reviewers should be able to help advise if you are unsure.
+If you are unsure if a particular files needs these comments, leave a comment in your PR, and the PR reviewers should be able to advise.